Catboy-Riku/NyatOS/README.md

 # NyatOS

-A super simple text based OS with its own custom Musicify integration and some other programs for Computer Craft.<br />
+A simple text based OS with its own custom Musicify integration and some other programs for Computer Craft.<br />
 For the people who dont like all the kerfuffle of a complicated OS, just paste and go.<br />

-Divided into 2 versions, Public and Secure, with only a couple differences in secure mode.<br />
-Secure mode only allows NyatOS admin users to output redstone signal for opening doors or whatever.<br />
-It also disallows the Guest user from logging in entirely.<br />

 Default user logins are as follows:<br />
 <br />